 How long before I can return to regular activity?

 Most of our liposuction patients return to work and everyday activities within a week, depending on the extent of the areas treated.

 No. Liposuction only removes deposited fat.
 However, cellulite can now be treated with a procedure that involves a series of roller-like massages known as endermologie.

 Will my fat come back after liposuction?

 The human body produces all of its fat cells when we are young, totally halting production at puberty.
-When we gain or lose weight, the cells get bigger or smaller but the total number of cells will never change.
-Liposuction permanently removes fat cells.
-They will never come back and new fat cells cannot be produced.
+When we gain or lose weight, the cells get bigger or smaller, but the total number of cells will never change.
+Liposuction removes fat cells.
+New fat cells cannot be produced.
 You can, however, gain weight in your body’s remaining fat cells.
-But you will gain that new fat evenly over your entire body rather than suffering another disproportionate buildup of fat in your “problem area.”
+But you will gain that new fat evenly over your entire body rather than suffering another excessive buildup of fat in your problem area *.

 Schedule Your Consultation

 Now you can get rid of that stubborn pocket of fat and avoid a long, uncomfortable recovery time.
 Find out more why tumescent liposuction is the most popular form of liposuction treatment for both cosmetic surgeons and patients alike.
 Schedule your complimentary consultation with an experienced, board-certified plastic surgeon at South Florida Center for Cosmetic Surgery by contacting us at (954) 565-7575 or toll-free at (800) 274-LIPO.